-We offer our prayers for all those impacted by these tragedies.
-Thank you for your ongoing efforts to assist those in crisis
+We offer our prayers for all those impacted by this natural disaster.
+Thank you for your ongoing efforts to assist those in crisis.